 StreetStrider vs ElliptiGO – Which is Best For Me?
 My Choice

 Like buying a car, choosing one of these bikes is a choice that includes lots of considerations.
-Personal fitness goals, familiarity with riding, and the terrain in surrounding area all weigh heavily in making a decision.
+Personal fitness goals, familiarity with riding, and the terrain in the surrounding area all weigh heavily in making a decision.

-Yeah these things are a load of fun and will most likely change your view and motivation levels on exercising but you still need to take some things into consideration before buying one.
+Yeah, these things are a load of fun and will most likely change your view and motivation levels on exercising but you still need to take some things into consideration before buying one.

 Being an athlete, I’m always looking for new ways to push myself, and biking on hilly terrain appeals to me.
-With this in mind, more options for speed and resistance are essential for my high performance fitness goals.
+With this in mind, more options for speed and resistance are essential for my high-performance fitness goals.